How can PPE prevent the spread of coronavirus at work? Mike Sopp summarises Government guidance on when and where PPE should be used.

 The UK Government’s Guidance for Care of the Deceased covers various settings and scenarios where PPE may be necessary.
 This includes at a GP surgery, for first responders and funeral directors.
 The guidance should be referred to for each scenario.

-Employers who have employees working or travelling for work where circumstances require the use of face coverings should consider providing face coverings.
+Employers who have employees working or travelling for work where circumstances require the use of face coverings should consider providing face coverings for their employees’ use.